Simacoder/airbnb-clone-project/README.md

 Provides administrators with oversight capabilities including user management, content moderation, and system analytics.
 This ensures the platform remains healthy, secure, and scalable.

+## API Security
+Security is a critical part of this project to protect sensitive user data, maintain platform integrity, and ensure safe financial transactions.
+The following security measures are implemented to safeguard the system:

+1. **Authentication**

+What it does: Verifies the identity of users using methods such as token-based authentication (e.g., JWT or OAuth).
+Why it matters: Prevents unauthorized access and ensures that only legitimate users can interact with protected endpoints like bookings and payments.

+2. **Authorization**

+What it does: Controls what authenticated users are allowed to do based on their roles (e.g., guest, host, admin).
+Why it matters: Ensures users can only access resources they own or are permitted to view/edit, protecting property listings, user data, and administrative functions.

+3. **Rate Limiting**

+What it does: Restricts the number of API requests a client can make in a given time period.
+Why it matters: Protects the system from abuse, brute-force attacks, and denial-of-service (DoS) threats by preventing excessive or malicious traffic.

+4. **Data Validation and Sanitization**

+What it does: Ensures all input data is correctly formatted and free from malicious content (e.g., SQL injection, XSS).
+Why it matters: Prevents common attack vectors that could compromise the integrity of the application or expose vulnerabilities.

+5. **HTTPS Enforcement**

+What it does: Ensures all communication between clients and the server is encrypted using HTTPS.
+Why it matters: Protects sensitive data such as login credentials and payment information from being intercepted during transmission.

+6. **Secure Payment Handling**

+What it does: Uses third-party payment gateways to handle financial transactions securely.
+Why it matters: Ensures compliance with industry standards (e.g., PCI-DSS) and protects users from payment fraud and data breaches.

+7. **Token Expiry and Revocation**

+What it does: Access tokens have a limited lifespan and can be revoked when compromised.
+Why it matters: Limits exposure in case of a token leak and ensures sessions can be managed securely.

 # AUTHOR
 - Simanga Mchunu